 - 72. The graduate should have a critical understanding of a range of approaches to patient care sufficient to inform the safe and effective osteopathic management of patients, and the skills to apply these in partnership with patients and within the context of the Osteopathic Practice Standards. - 73.
-Osteopathic approaches to treatment and patient management should include: - a.
-Working in partnership with the patient including listening to and understanding what matters to the patient. - b.
-A range of manual techniques aimed at improving mobility and physiological function in tissues to enhance health and wellbeing and reduce pain. - c.
-Rehabilitation advice and guidance to facilitate self-management and enhance recovery. - d.
-Provision of health information, guidance and signposting to resources to support patients' choices and decisions regarding their health and wellbeing.
+Osteopathic approaches to treatment and patient management should include: - a. working in partnership with the patient including listening to and understanding what matters to the patient - a range of direct and indirect manual techniques aimed at improving mobility and physiological function in tissues to enhance health and well-being and reduce pain - c. rehabilitation advice and guidance to facilitate self-management and enhance recovery - d. provision of health information, guidance and signposting to resources to support patients' choices and decisions regarding their health and well-being.